evert/evert.github.com/_posts/2022/2022-08-13-syntactic-sugar.md

 * [JS classes are not “just syntactic sugar”][2]

 The 'just' has a lot of meaning here.
-To me it suggests that language features that are 'just' syntactig sugar, aren't quite as important as features that aren't.
+To me it suggests that language features that are 'just' syntactic sugar, aren't quite as important as features that aren't.
 Maybe it even suggests to me that the language would be fine without.

 So while the above to examples both argue that both Javascript classes and